- Published on

 </myList>

-In this case, MyItem is a good example of use since
+In this case, MyItem is a good usage example:

 import template from './myList.template.html'